rajendradanve/skillzacademy/README.md

 This page will show courses register user purchased.
 This is has same layout as courses page.

 ### **Purchase History Page**
+This page will show user all the histroy of purchases made by the user with date of purchase and cost.
+This will also has a link of to order  history which will show more details related to order.

+### **Admin Management Page**
+This page is providing options for the admin to add course, add and update categories and add discount information.

+### **Cart Page**
+Cart Page is showing all the courses in the cart with cost.
+There will be link to remove the course from the cart.

+### **Checkout Page**
+Checkout Page will have all order information and form to add card details to start the payment.
+Most of the layout and design for this page is similar to [Boutique Ado Project](https://github.com/Code-Institute-Solutions/boutique_ado_v1/tree/250e2c2b8e43cccb56b4721cd8a8bd4de6686546) from [Code Institute](https://codeinstitute.net/global/)

 ## **Design Choice**